Gay Chinese battle inertia, conservatism to push rights

-BEIJING When Chinese sexologist Li Yinhe was looking for top-level government support for same-sex marriage in the early 2000s, she asked the then mayor of Beijing, Wang Qishan, a friend, for help.
+BEIJING (Reuters) - When Chinese sexologist Li Yinhe was looking for top-level government support for same-sex marriage in the early 2000s, she asked the then mayor of Beijing, Wang Qishan, a friend, for help.

 But rather than getting a shocked response, Wang simply shrugged his shoulders, Li told Reuters.